 (2) Oversight: How will the implementation of the projects funded by a bond be monitored.
 Who will sit on the oversight board and how will people with conflicts of interest be screened out.
 What authority will the citizen board have if they uncover misuse of funds?
 Will they be able to stop work on a project?

 (3) Terms: The devil is in the details.
 A fairly written bond contract will have a ratio of total principal and interest payments to principal of between two-to-one and three-to-one.
 But bonds still slip through, avoiding informed scrutiny by a financial expert, that can have ratios of total payments to principal amount as high as ten-to-one.
 Costs of issuance are another area where abuse occurs.
 A fairly written bond contract will award the underwriters between one and two percent.
 A small bond, say, under $10 million, may command a fee of around three percent.
 More than that is unfair to taxpayers.

-(4) Reserves: How much cash will be set aside so that district won’t return with more requests for money?
+(4) Reserves: Do the financial statements of the issuer indicate sufficient funds to maintain and operate the newly funded facilities even in the event of a financial downturn?
 Many school districts have new bond measures on the ballot every two years.
 But the payments on each of these bonds, not subject to any Prop.
 13 restrictions, increase property tax assessments for thirty years or more.
 With school enrollment in California stable for over ten years, where is this money going?